hannahyelle/Tutor-Software-Engineering/README.md

 React boot-strap:
 navigate to the repository, and run 'npm install react-bootstrap bootstrap'

+react-select:
+navigate to the repository, and run 'npm i --save react-select'

 ## Running Tests

 The website can be tested by opening your system's command line, and entering